 In certain of our markets, we have begun providing certain fiber services, including the deployment and operation of fiber access networks and infrastructure.
-In Brazil, through our I-Systems subsidiary, we deploy and operate a fiber infrastructure that is primarily rented back to TIM Brasil for its provision of residential broadband services to consumers, which is referred to as a Fiber-to-the-Home ("FTTH") network.
-I-Systems is responsible for the deployment of the relevant fiber node as well as the secondary fiber network connected to that node, including the fiber drop at a consumer's premise.
+In Brazil, through our I-Systems subsidiary, we deploy and operate a fiber infrastructure that is primarily rented back to TIM Brasil (as anchor client), and in the future other customers, for their provision of residential broadband services to consumers, which is referred to as a Fiber-to-the-Home ("FTTH") network.
+As part of the transaction that formed I-Systems, we inherited a legacy Fiber-to-the-Curb ("FTTC") network that is also being upgraded to FTTH.
+I-Systems is responsible for the deployment of the relevant fiber node as well as the secondary fiber network connected to that node, including the fiber drop at a consumer's premises.
 I-Systems is also responsible for the ongoing management and maintenance of that fiber network.
-In certain of our African markets, we also provide Fiber-to-the-Tower services, where we deploy fiber to towers that we own or operate.
+As of December 31, 2022, the I-Systems network covers approximately 7.5 million homes passed (of which approximately 4.5 million are FTTH) and spans 18,000 route kilometers.
+In certain of our African markets, we also provide Fiber-to-the-Tower ("FTTT") services, where we deploy fiber to towers that we own or operate and sell capacity to our customers to generate revenue.